open-source-workshop/awesome-random/README.md

 ## Welcome

-A not so curated and random list of amazingly awesome awesomeness.
+A copy of a not so curated and random list of amazingly awesome awesomeness.

 ## Open Source Software - OSS